Stroud Water Research Center is searching for a postdoctoral associate to study molecular microbial ecology in aquatic and terrestrial environments.

 EMPLOYMENT REQUIREMENTS AND PROCESS

-Review of applications will begin on April 15, 2021, and the applications will be accepted until the position is filled.
+Applications will be accepted until the position is filled.
 Applicants with approved work permits in the USA will be given priority.
-The preferred starting date is early summer 2021.
 To apply, please scroll to the application form below and upload a cover letter, curriculum vitae/resume, and the names and contact details for three professional references as a SINGLE ATTACHMENT.
 The name of the attached file should start with the applicant’s last name (e.g., LASTNAME_RESUME.PDF).
 Finalists will be interviewed in person or by video conference.